proof88/PGE/PGE/docpages/menu-04-Networking.md

       onGameRunning() {
         proofps_dd::PRooFPSddPGE::onGameRunning() {
-          // this block contains updates in v0.1.3, v0.1.4, v0.1.5 and v0.2.2.
+          @FRAMERATE
             serverUpdateWeapons();                   // v0.1.4: 0 PKT/s @ 60 FPS server -> client (see later in handleUserCmdMoveFromClient() why this is 0)

-          if (getNetwork().isServer()) {
             @TICKRATE (ideally 60 Hz)                // v0.1.3: this was @FRAMERATE in v0.1.2, so all results of v0.1.3 in this block are only 1/3 of v0.1.2.
                                                      // v0.1.5: this is ideally 60 because cl_updaterate controls server->client updates, physics_rate_min allows more precise physics
+                if (getNetwork().isServer()) {
                     mainLoopConnectedServerOnlyOneTick() {
+                        m_gameMode->serverCheckAndUpdateWinningConditions(); // v0.2.4: neglectable server -> client traffic at the moment of game winning conditions becoming true

                         @PHYSICS_RATE_MIN (ideally 60 Hz)      // v0.1.5: physics_rate_min introduced, physics_rate_min >= tickrate
                             serverGravity();                       // v0.2.2: might generate packet about someone dying of falling, but just a few, and in our current scenario nobody dies, so nothing to do here. serverPlayerCollisionWithWalls();      // no networking
                             serverUpdateBullets();                 // v0.1.4: 160 PKT/s @ 20 Hz tickrate server -> client
                                                                    // v0.1.5: 480 PKT/s @ 60 Hz physics_rate_min server -> client
                                                                    // v0.2.2: same as v0.1.5 with addition of some optional extra packet when someone is killed, which is negligible amount of packets, and
                                                                    //         in our current scenario nobody dies, so essentially no change to v0.1.5. serverUpdateExplosions();              // v0.2.2: some optional extra packet when someone is killed, which is negligible amount of packets, and in our current scenario nobody dies, so
                                                                    //         essentially nothing to do here.
                             serverPickupAndRespawnItems();         // v0.1.4: 180 PKT/s @ 20 Hz tickrate server -> client
                                                                    // v0.1.5: 540 PKT/s @ 60 Hz physics_rate_min server -> client
                             updatePlayersOldValues();              // no networking
                         @END PHYSICS_RATE_MIN

                         serverUpdateRespawnTimers();           // no networking

                         @CL_UPDATERATE (ideally 20 Hz)
                             serverSendUserUpdates();           // v0.1.4, v0.1.5: 160 PKT/s @ 20 Hz server -> client
                         @END CL_UPDATERATE

                     }  // end mainLoopConnectedServerOnlyOneTick()
-          @END TICKRATE
                 }  // end isServer()
                 else {
-          @TICKRATE (ideally 20 Hz)
                     mainLoopConnectedClientOnlyOneTick() { // v0.1.4: client-side tick got introduced (same value as for server-side)
                         @PHYSICS_RATE_MIN (ideally 60 Hz)
                             clientUpdateBullets();             // v0.1.4: no networking because client-side bullet travel simulation got introduced (without collision-detection) clientUpdateExplosions();          // no networking
                         @END PHYSICS_RATE_MIN
                     }
+                }  // end client
             @END TICKRATE
-          }  // end client

           @FRAMERATE again
           mainLoopConnectedShared() {
-              handleInputWhenConnectedAndSendUserCmdMove();     // v0.1.4: 80 PKT/s with 7 clients (8 players) @ 60 FPS client -> server
+              clientHandleInputWhenConnectedAndSendUserCmdMoveToServer();    // v0.1.4: 80 PKT/s with 7 clients (8 players) @ 60 FPS client -> server
-              CameraMovement();                                 // no networking
+              cameraUpdatePosAndAngle();                                     // no networking
+              updatePlayers();                                               // no networking, invulnerability state is changed by server but that generates only neglectable traffic indirectly updateVisualsForGameMode();                                    // server -> client traffic only when current game is restarted, neglectable amount m_maps.update(m_fps);                                          // no networking
-              UpdateGameMode();                                 // no networking
+              m_maps.updateVisibilitiesForRenderer();                        // no networking

-          }  // end mainLoopShared
+          }  // end mainLoopConnectedShared
         }  // end proofps_dd::PRooFPSddPGE::onGameRunning()
       }  // end onGameRunning()